linnykoleh/Spring/Notes.md

 - **Introduction** - declaring additional methods, fields, interfaces being implemented, annotations on behalf of another type.
 - **AOP proxy** - the object created by AOP to implement the aspect contracts.
 In SprJdbcTemplateUserRepoing, proxy objects can be `JDK dynamic proxies` or `CGLIB proxies`

+#### Spring Proxies
+- Two types of proxies
+- `JDK dynamic` proxies
+	- Can only proxy by interface
+	- Proxied bean must implement java interface
+	- Part of JDK
+	- All interfaces implemented by the class are proxied
+	- Based on proxy implementing interfaces
+- `CGLib` proxies
+	- Can create a proxy by subclassing.
+In this scenario the proxy becomes a subclass of the target class.
+No need for interfaces.
+	- Is not part of JDK, included in spring
+	- Used when class implements no interface
+	- Cannot be applied to final classes or methods
+	- Based on proxy inheriting the base class

 ```java
 @Aspect
 @Component